spectrocloud/librarium/docs/docs-content/palette-cli/commands/validator.md

 :::tip

 Use the `validator describe` command to view the validation results.
-The `validator describe` provides a more user-friendly output of the validation results.
+The `validator describe` command provides a more user-friendly output of the validation results.
 Refer to the [Describe](#describe) section for more information.

 :::